More is less in unpercolated active solids

+For weak non-reciprocity $\kappa^a$, we measure a monotonic response, $K^o \sim \kappa^a$.
+Yet on further increase of $\kappa^a$ we observe a peak and subsequent decay of $K^o$ [Fig.~\ref{fig:Phenomenology}(c)], accompanied by an active stiffening of the linear shear modulus $\mu= d\sigma_{xy}/ d\epsilon$ [Fig.~\ref{fig:Phenomenology}(d)].
+The anomalous response in $K^o$ vs. $\kappa^a$ stands in stark contrast to the scaling of elastic moduli with the stiffness of microscopic building blocks in passive isotropic materials, which must be monotonic (Methods \S\ref{sec:Monotonic}).

-To unravel the mechanism behind the anomalous decay of $K^o$, we develop and coarse-grain a ball-spring model of our metamaterial to analytically predict its elastic moduli.
+To unravel the cause of the anomalous decay of $K^o$ and active stiffening of $\mu$, we develop and coarse-grain a periodic model of our metamaterial to analytically predict its elastic moduli.
 In Methods \S\ref{sec:CoarseGraining}--\ref{sec:Moduli} we give compact expressions for the moduli and internal deformations of a generic non-reciprocal lattice built from non-pairwise interactions, such as those shown in Fig.~\ref{fig:Phenomenology}.
 Our theory predicts that

-where $\mu$ is the passive shear modulus, $a$ is the hexagonal side length of a single linkage, and $c_2=45/64 > c_1=27/64$ are positive numerical constants that reflect the geometry of the lattice.
-We predict that $K^o$ peaks when $\kappa^a/\kappa \sim 1$, in good agreement with experiment [Fig.~\ref{fig:Phenomenology}(c)], before decaying as $K^o\sim \kappa^2/\kappa^a$ in the limit of large activity.
-In this same limit, we also discover that the shear modulus $\mu$ plateaus at $\mu = 2\sqrt{3} \kappa c_2/c_1$, a rescaled value above the passive $\kappa^a=0$ limit.
-We now ask: what is the mechanism underlying this non-monotonic active response and passive stiffening?
+where $a$ is the hexagonal side length of a single linkage, and $c_2=45/64 > c_1=27/64$ are positive numerical constants that reflect the geometry of the lattice.
+We predict that $K^o$ peaks when $\kappa^a/\kappa \sim 1$, before decaying as $K^o\sim \kappa^2/\kappa^a$ in the limit of large activity.
+In this same limit, we also predict that the shear modulus $\mu$ plateaus at $\mu = 2\sqrt{3} \kappa c_2/c_1$, a rescaled value above the passive $\kappa^a=0$ limit.
+This peak in $K^o$ and active stiffening of $\mu$ are both in good agreement with our experiments [Fig.~\ref{fig:Phenomenology}(c,d)].

+Our periodic theory has a systematic overshoot relative to experiment, particularly in the shear modulus $\mu$ [Fig.~\ref{fig:Phenomenology}(d)].
+By developing ball-spring simulations of our metamaterials, we find that the dominant cause of this discrepancy is finite-size effects, which are caused by the relatively small number of unit cells in our experiment (Methods \S\ref{sec:Deviation}], Figs.~\ref{fig:FiniteSizeScaling1},~\ref{fig:FiniteSizeScaling2}).
+However, the twin signatures that our theory predicts---a peak in $K^o$ and a stiffening $\mu$---are robust to these experimental imperfections.
+What is the mechanism behind these phenomena?

+We characterize the micromechanics underpinning these effects by projecting the deformations of every plaquette onto the shear modes of a single hexagon [Fig.~\ref{fig:Phenomenology}(e,f)].
+At large activity we observe a highly non-affine checkerboard of deformations: In both experiment and periodic theory the magnitude of the strain $\langle|S|\rangle= \langle \sqrt{S_1^2 + S_2^2} \rangle$ in the active plaquettes vanishes [Figs.~\ref{fig:Phenomenology}(e,f)].
+To better quantify this observation, we first fix $\kappa^a$, and measure sweeps of applied strain $\epsilon$ against plaquette-level shear $S$ (Fig.~\ref{fig:DataProcessing}).
+The slopes of these relations, $d S /d \epsilon$ for $S_1$ and $S_2$, measure how susceptible a given hexagon is to the externally applied strain, and into which mode it will shear.